Our Service Charter sets out the role of the ACCC and standard of service you can expect to receive from us.

 We will provide you with a courteous, professional and quality service.
 Our staff will be respectful in their interactions with you and act in a fair and transparent manner.
 They will also identify themselves when you contact the ACCC and speak to you in plain English.

-We welcome your feedback, compliments or suggestions on how we dealt with you or used your information.
-If you are dissatisfied with our conduct or if we have not met the standards outlined in this service charter, we recommend you:
+We welcome your feedback, compliments or suggestions on your experience in dealing with the ACCC.
+If you are dissatisfied with our conduct or if we have not met the standards outlined in this Service Charter, we recommend you:

-- try to resolve the issue with the staff member, their supervisor or manager in the first instance
+- try to resolve the issue with the staff member directly.
+If this is not possible, please ask to speak with their supervisor or manager

-If you are not satisfied with the response provided by the CEO, you can contact the Commonwealth Ombudsman on 1300 362 072.
-For more information on the role of the Commonwealth Ombudsman please visit www.ombudsman.gov.au
+- Finally, if you are not satisfied with the response provided by the ACCC Chief Executive Officer, you can contact the Commonwealth Ombudsman on 1300 362 072.

 See Freedom of Information requests for information on the ACCC's freedom of information processes.